How to Conduct a Job Analysis: Methods, Steps, and KSA Framework

 Position Analysis Questionnaire (PAQ)

-A PAQ is the most standardized way of comparing different positions using quantitative and qualitative data.
-According to HR Guide, the PAQ contains hundreds of job elements that cover five categories: information input, mental processes, work output, relationships with others, and job context.
-This is based on data from thousands of jobs.
+The most standardized method.
+Uses quantitative and qualitative data across five categories: information input, mental processes, work output, relationships with others, and job context.

 In a lot of circumstances, it’s useful to use a combination of these methods to get the full picture.
 The Academy of Management Journal evaluation mentioned above demonstrates that using one method may give you a different response than if you use another.